turingschool-examples/backend_mod_1_prework/day_3/questions.md

 1. What is the Ruby syntax for an if statement?

-`if booleanExpression
+`1. if booleanExpression
-  puts code if it is true.
+    2.puts code if it is true.
-end`
+3.end`

 1. How do you add multiple conditions to an if statement?

-`elseif boolean..however many you need else if nothing is true.`
+`1. elseif boolean..however many you need
+    2. else if nothing is true.`

 1. Provide an example of the Ruby syntax for an if/elsif/else statement:

-`if booleanExpression
+`1. if booleanExpression
-  puts code if it is true.
+    2.puts code if it is true.
-  elseif booleanExpression2
+  3.elseif booleanExpression2
-  puts code if second expression is true.
+      4. puts code if second expression is true.

 - now you can run more elseif until you find a true Statements

-- if no true statements are found you run else puts this code runs if everything else is false. end`
+- if no true statements are found you run
+1. else
+    2.puts this code runs if everything else is false.
+3. end`

 1. Other than an if-statement, can you think of any other ways we might want to use a conditional statement?